We Love Chocolate.

 Owner, Maker

 Working in restaurants and the food industry since the age of 14, Founder/Owner/Maker Scott Witherow has always been obsessed with food, food culture, and of course chocolate.
-After obtaining a Bachelors of Science from MTSU and a few years later, Le Grande diplome from Le Cordon Bleu London, Witherow knew he wanted to do something with chocolate.
-While trying to figure out what that “something” was, Witherow spent time in various restaurants in Nashville, around the United Stated, and even returned to England for a few positions.
+After obtaining a Bachelors of Science from MTSU and Le Grande diplome from Le Cordon Bleu London, Witherow knew he wanted to do something with chocolate.
+While trying to figure out what that something was, Witherow spent time in various restaurants both here in Nashville and around the US, and even returned to England for a few positions.

 In late 2007, the seed was planted and the ideas started forming for Olive & Sinclair.
-Unaware of what he was getting himself into, Witherow purchased small table top machines and started making 3-5 pounds at a time.
-Oven roasting and hand cracking the beans, with something resembling your grandmothers old sausage grinder that clamps to the side of the kitchen counter, Witherow would separate the nibs from the shell using a hair dryer and an old french “chinois” he had brought home from Culinary School.
+Unaware of what he was getting himself into, Witherow purchased small table top machines and started making 3-5 pounds of chocolate at a time.
+Oven roasting and hand cracking the beans with something resembling your grandma’s old sausage grinder clamped to the side of the kitchen counter, Witherow would separate the nibs from the shell using a hair dryer and an old french chinois he had brought home from Culinary School.

-Two years later while continuing to in the food industry, Witherow created Southern Artisan Chocolate™.
+Two years after starting, Witherow created Southern Artisan Chocolate™.
 He continued experimenting -- making & testing small batches on family and friends, designing packaging, perfecting his bean-to-bar process... and finally, building a factory.

 Jason Thompson